bqqbarbhg/abenteuer/README.md

 }
 ```

-The query and action syntax looks similar and may even be exactly the same but still
+The query and action syntax is pretty much equivalent, but they do opposite things.
-mean different, but very similar, things.
+Queries filter based on the constraints, actions make the constraints happen.

 ```
 () {